KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 ```
 brew install cmake python python3 git
 ```
-### Build steps for Android
+### Android Build

 There are two options for building the Android layers.
-One using the SPIRV tools provided as part of the Android NDK or build using upstream sources.
-To build with SPIRV tools from the NDK, remove the build-android/third_party directory created by running update_external_sources_android.sh, (or never run update_external_sources_android.sh).
+Either using the SPIRV tools provided as part of the Android NDK, or using upstream sources.
-Use the following script to build everything in the repo for Android, including validation layers, tests, demos, and APK packaging:
+To build with SPIRV tools from the NDK, remove the build-android/third_party directory created by running update_external_sources_android.sh, (or avoid running update_external_sources_android.sh).
-This script does retrieve and use the upstream SPRIV tools.
+Use the following script to build everything in the repository for Android, including validation layers, tests, demos, and APK packaging: This script does retrieve and use the upstream SPRIV tools.

 ```
 cd build-android
 ./build_all.sh